openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``packagegroup.bbclass``
 ========================

-The ``packagegroup`` class sets default values appropriate for package group recipes (e.g. :term:`PACKAGES`, :term:`PACKAGE_ARCH`, :term:`ALLOW_EMPTY`, and so forth).
+The :ref:`packagegroup <ref-classes-packagegroup>` class sets default values appropriate for package group recipes (e.g. :term:`PACKAGES`, :term:`PACKAGE_ARCH`, :term:`ALLOW_EMPTY`, and so forth).
 It is highly recommended that all package group recipes inherit this class.